 - Grunting: A low-pitched sound during exhalation as the body tries to keep air in the lungs to improve oxygen exchange.

-- Infections can lead to breathing difficulties in newborns due to conditions like bronchiolitis, which may require urgent medical attention.
+- Infections, like pneumonia and bronchiolitis, can lead to breathing difficulties in newborns, which may require urgent medical attention.

 - A heart condition in newborns may manifest as fast breathing due to inefficient oxygen circulation.